 During Ngongba’s time at GW, the team made extended postseason runs each year, including an Elite Eight appearance during her senior season in 1997.

-Myriah Cain, formerly Lonergan, played alongside Ngongba at GW, and credits McKeown with changing her not only as a player but as a person, too.
+Myriah Cain, formerly Lonergan, played alongside Ngongba at GW.
+Despite a testy relationship with her coach throughout her college years, Cain credits McKeown with helping her grow not just as a player, but as a person too.

 “He’s definitely a city-fied guy.
 But then there’s something so simple and genuine about him that he can be comfortable anywhere, and he can be comfortable around anyone,” Cain said.

-Despite her uncertainty about leaving home, Cain was drawn to the idea of being part of something bigger in Washington, a city she had visited after winning an essay contest in high school.
+Despite her uncertainty about leaving home, Cain was drawn to the idea of being part of something bigger in Washington, a place she had visited once when she won a high school essay contest.
 But her first season at GW was difficult.
-Feeling overwhelmed and disconnected, Cain packed up her things at the end of the year and planned to return home.

 That’s when McKeown stepped in.